ifwe/bruce/doc/design.md

 of the following limits:

 - Maximum batching delay, specified in milliseconds.
-This threshold is triggered when age of the oldest message [timestamp](https://github.com/tagged/bruce/blob/master/doc/sending_messages.md#message-formats) in the batch is at least the specified value.
+This threshold is triggered when the age of the oldest message [timestamp](https://github.com/tagged/bruce/blob/master/doc/sending_messages.md#message-formats) in the batch is at least the specified value.
 - Maximum combined message data size, specified in bytes.